What is BASIC?

 As I mentioned before, I also have a special memory of the

-— not other models of the TRS-80 family.
-I used a TRS-80 at
+not other models of the TRS-80 family.
+I used a TRS-80 at school

-school (two students per machine).
-I enjoyed annoying others with
+(two students per machine).
+I enjoyed annoying others with the

-the orange button on the top right hand side of the keyboard
+orange button on the top right hand side of the keyboard — memory

-— memory flush, similar to the NEW command in BASIC
+flush, similar to the NEW command in BASIC (Level I

-I never used the CoCo 3, but I remember seeing it in Radio
+CoCo 3, but I remember seeing it in Radio Shack stores and

-Shack stores and thinking that it was a sexy machine.
-As a matter
+thinking that it was a sexy machine.
+As a matter of fact, the

-of fact, the CoCo 3 remains as one of the sexiest computers ever
+CoCo 3 remains as one of the sexiest computers ever made.

 Other Versions of BASIC: